Province of Pennsylvania: Government

 The Province of Pennsylvania's colonial government was established in 1683, by William Penn's Frame of Government.
 Penn was appointed governor and a 72-member Provincial Council and larger General Assembly were responsible for governing the province.
-The General Assembly, also known as the Pennsylvania Provincial Assembly, was the largest and most representative branch of government but had limited power.
+The General Assembly, also known as the Pennsylvania Provincial Assembly, was the largest and most representative branch of government but had limited powers.

-Succeeding Frames of Government were produced in 1683, 1696, and 1701.
-The fourth Frame, also known as the Charter of Privileges, remained in effect until the American Revolution.
-At the time, the Provincial Assembly was deemed too moderate by Amerian revolutionaries, who rejected the General Assembly's authority and held the First Continental Convention, which produced the Pennsylvania Constitution of 1776 for the newly-established commonwealth and created the new Pennsylvania General Assembly.
+Succeeding frames of government were produced in 1683, 1696, and 1701.
+The fourth frame, also known as the Charter of Privileges, remained in effect until the American Revolution.
+At the time, the Provincial Assembly was deemed too moderate by American revolutionaries, who rejected the General Assembly's authority and held the First Continental Congress in Philadelphia, which produced the Pennsylvania Constitution of 1776 for the newly established commonwealth and created the new Pennsylvania General Assembly.

-Penn was an English real estate entrepreneur, philosopher, Quaker, and founder of the Province of Pennsylvania.
-Penn was an advocate of democracy and religious freedom and was known for fostering peaceful and positive relations with the Lenape Indians through a number of treaties.
-Under Penn's direction, Philadelphia was planned and developed.

 Counties

 Despite having the land grant from King Charles II, Penn embarked on an effort to purchase the lands from Native Americans.
 The Lenape Indian tribe held much of the land near present-day Philadelphia, and they expected payment in exchange for a quitclaim to vacate the territory.
-Penn and his representatives (Proprietors) negotiated a series of treaties with the Delaware and other tribes that had an interest in the land in his royal grant.
+Penn and his representatives (Proprietors) negotiated a series of treaties with the Lenape and other tribes that had an interest in the land in his royal grant.

 The initial treaties were conducted between 1682 and 1684, for tracts between New Jersey and the former Delaware Colony in present-day Delaware.
-The province was thus divided first into three counties, plus the three Lower counties on Delaware Bay.
-The easternmost, Bucks County, Philadelphia County and Chester County, the westernmost.
+The province was divided into three counties, plus the three Lower counties on Delaware Bay, including Bucks County, Philadelphia County, and Chester County.